MrLostInTheInternet/FluidPyPLC/README.md

 To view all the usage's methods use the tags ```--help``` or ```-h```.

 ## ⚙️ CODESYS configuration <a name="codesys_configuration"></a>
+[+] To test your PLC's sequence code you can use the plc.py and one of the CONFIGURATION pdfs in the fluidsim folder.

+[+] If you want to test the code with the CODESYS Visualization, use the plc.bak2.py as plc.py, and the tutorial below.

 In CODESYS you have to create a project.
 In the project you will have your PLC device, your main application with your main PRG file.
 To test the ST code you must add a Modbus Serial Device to handle the inputs and outputs of your plc.
 The Modbus will act as an intermediate between your code and a virtual plc device, like you are setting up the inputs and outputs on a plc in real life.

 To do that, open your CODESYS project, go to